bmyerz/mysql_apps/README.md

   * In IntelliJ IDE, File > Project structure > Modules > Dependencies tab > + button > Jars or directories...

 4. Set the environment variable DBPASSWORD to your MySQL password

+  * You can set variables in the Run... / Run configurations... menu

 5. Edit file AirlineCustomerClient.java to fill in your hawkid where indicated
 6. Run